To prepare the future, EDF Energies Nouvelles identifies other technologies and selectively invests in projects

 - 17 km off Port Saint Louis du Rhône

-Tidal energy: pilot projects in France
+Tidal energy: pilot project in France

 Tidal energy systems use the kinetic energy in tides to generate electricity in a reliable and fully predictable manner.
 France has tidal energy potential amounting to 3 GW, the second highest in Europe.

-Two pilot projects in France
+One pilot project in France

 Under a cooperative agreement set up in 2009, the EDF Group, DCNS and OpenHydro have developed a new tidal technology that is both reliable and efficient.
-It is being tested under real conditions at EDF’s Paimpol-Bréhat tidal demonstration facility in Brittany.

-In the 2018 timeframe, our Normandie Hydro pilot farm at Raz Blanchard in northern France is designed to demonstrate the energy performance of tidal turbines, support environmental monitoring and expand our experience in operation and maintenance.
+Our Normandie Hydro pilot farm at Raz Blanchard in northern France is designed to demonstrate the energy performance of tidal turbines, support environmental monitoring and expand our experience in operation and maintenance.

 NORMANDIE HYDRO: testing a promising technology under real conditions